Home LinkedIn Twitter Facebook RSS

 I like to think we have a brilliant community who frequents this site so if you have a thought on this, let me know what you think!

-1. John Clarkson
+John Clarkson says:

 The evidence shows you are right—new words and usages enter active English faster than they are leaving.
 I ran across this piece in the Times recently, and it supports your point!